 Remember that everyone is different, and your base level of fitness may vary.
 This training guide is just that – a guide – so listen to your body, and feel free to adjust your plan a little to make it work for you.

-The first run of the program is 2.0km – if that feels too far initially, just head out and start running at a very comfortable, relaxed pace and see how far you go.
+The first run of the program is 2 km.
+If that feels too far to start off with, just start running at a very comfortable, relaxed pace and see how far you can go.
 Use that as your base distance to build from.

-Remember this is an 8-week guide and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
+You don’t need to go too hard, too soon – that’s what demotivates people and puts you at risk of injury.
 Build your way into it.

 Training days explained

-Run: Appearing simple enough, those new to running may find this term tricky to define.
-How fast should I run?
-Do I speed up the longer I run?
-The trick is not to worry about speed, take one step, then the next and you are running.
-General advice suggests running at a pace that allows you to comfortably hold a conversation – tricky to measure if running solo.
-Find a pace that allows you to finish the distance of the session, or as close to it as you can.
+Run: It sounds simple enough, but if you’re new to running it might not be so straightforward.
+How fast should you run?
+Do you speed up the longer you run?
+The trick is not to worry about speed.
+Just take one step, then the next, and you’re running.
+In general, try to run at a pace that allows you to comfortably hold a conversation.
+Find a pace that allows you to finish the distance (or as close to it as you can).

-Walk/run: A combination of running and walking, ideal for those in-between days when you want to keep up your running in a less challenging session.
+Walk / run: A combination of running and walking, ideal for those in-between days when you want to keep up your running in a less challenging session.
 Run until you begin to feel fatigued and then walk until recovered.
 Run.
 Walk.
 Run.
 Walk.
+Repeat.